Opening & Closing Days

 Opening Day is so exciting at camp!

-Upon arrival, we will greet you and your camper at the car, collect your negative COVID-19 test and Pre-Camp Health Screening Form, and let them know which cabin they will be living in for the session!
-Someone will help you unload and label their luggage and transport it to the cabin.
+Upon arrival, we will greet you and your camper at the car, complete their health screening, and let them know which cabin they will be living in for the session!
+Someone will help you unload and label their luggage and transport it to the cabin; you will carry the smaller items.
+If your child has medication, you will stop at the office to see the physician and nurses to turn in their medication before heading to the cabin.
 You and your camper will then meet their counselors.
 Once at the cabin, your camper’s counselors will help your camper unpack, make their bed, and settle into cabin life.
 This is an important bonding time for your camper with their counselors and cabinmates, plus it helps them build personal independence and know where their things are!

 We will transport your child’s luggage to their cabin.
 It is very important that all of their items be packed without loose items for easy transport.
 Good options for packing are: